Movement

 supports two padding structures:

-- Flat padding: (padding_left, padding_right, padding_top, padding_bottom, ...)
+(padding_left, padding_right, padding_top, padding_bottom, ...)

 - This structure matches PyTorch's pad.